joef551/amq-tools/README.md

  Option    | Default Value | Description
 :------    | :------   | :-----------
 ackMode    | AUTO_ACKNOWLEDGE  | The acknowledgement mode to be used by the consumer.
-Other possible values are CLIENT_ACKNOWLEDGE and DUPS_OK_ACKNOWLEDGE. **Ignored if transacted (see below) is set to true.** consumerName | Fred | The client identification string to use when establishing a durable topic subscriber.
+Other possible values are CLIENT_ACKNOWLEDGE, INDIVIDUAL__ACKNOWLEDGE and DUPS_OK_ACKNOWLEDGE. **This setting is ignored if transacted (see below) is set to true.** consumerName | Fred | The client identification string to use when establishing a durable topic subscriber.
 Only used if durable and topic are set to true. selector | not used | Used for specifying a selector.
-For example, to specify the selector foo='bar', enter selector=foo=%27foobar%27, and to specify foo = 'bar', enter foo%20=%20%27bar%27.
+For example, to specify the selector foo='bar', enter selector=foo=%27bar%27, and to specify foo = 'bar', enter foo%20=%20%27bar%27.
 Note that single quotes are required. topic|	false|	Whether to receive from a topic or queue. durable	| false	 | Whether or not this is a durable topic subscriber.
 Only valid if topic is set to true. maxMessages	|0 (no limit) |	The maximum number of messages to receive after which the consumer terminates.
 If maxMessages is > 0, it defines a *batch*